What is Report + Support?

 What do you do with the data gathered from reports?

-The data collected from Report + Support is used to produce anonymised annual reports.
-These reports would include the number of cases and most reported types of harassment.
-These reports will be shared with the Board and on the Report + Support reporting page.
+The data collected from Report + Support will be used to produce anonymised reports.
+These reports would include the number of cases and most reported issues.
+These reports will be shared with the Board and published within the Report + Support, support articles.

-How secure is the data and information sent through the system?
+How secure is the data sent through the system?

 Data held on Report + Support is GDPR compliant and further information about how data is collected and stored is outlined in the Privacy Notice.
 The system has been security tested by both the developer, Culture Shift, and by IDS.